dominikhei/the-docker-guide/readme.md

 These are topics that are not trivial and thus often being neglected by beginners, who just want to containerize something.
 However they are important and can save a lot of nerves and cost over the long run.

-In this guide I will teach you the basics of optimizing your Images with a few tricks.
+In this guide I will teach you the basics of optimizing your images with a few tricks.
 One important prerequisite is that you have understand the concept of layers in Dockerfiles.
 In the following, I will name **7 ways of optimizing build time and size**.

-One concept is to keep common layers that rarely change at the top of your Dockerfile or in a base image.
+One concept is to keep common layers that rarely change at the top of your Dockerfile or in a parent image.
 This allows the layer to be cached and reused in later builds.
 If you would have them below statements that change more often in your Dockerfile the common ones would need to rerun too.
 (Remember layers depend on the ones below it).
 By keeping them as a lower layer and thus caching them when layers above it change, build time is decreased.

 One thing, I see often is downloading a file in one statement and changing permissions in another one.
-This results in the file being copied to the current layer with the new permissions, doubling the disk space and network bandwidth for that file.
+This results in the file being copied to the current layer, doubling the disk space and network bandwidth used for that file.

-In general you should understand that if you have a file in one layer and you do something with it in another statement, you will now have the original file and it’s changed version.
+In general you should understand that if you have a file in one layer and you do something with it in another statement, you will now have the original file and it’s changed version in two different layers.

 You can reduce layers by chaining Run commands together (especially when downloading dependencies).
 This leads to a reduced number of image layers.
 However chaining commands has the side effect that if a large chained statement fails, nothing of it can be cached.
 Thus if you have a RUN statement that might break often, it is a good idea to keep it in an extra statement.

 Moreower for most images there exist slimmed down versions.
 For Python this is the python:version-slim Image.
 For Linux you do not necesseraly need a bloated Ubuntu image, when you also have a slimmed down Alpine Linux imagine.

-When you are building multiple images that have a lot in common, you can build a parent base image with the layers that are needed in each of the other images.
+When you are building multiple images that have a lot in common, you can build a parent image with the layers that are needed in each of the other images.
 This enables us to apply changes that apply to all of them in one place and the common layers from that image can be loaded from cache, which saves build time.

 ## How to install Docker on your machine